jxtng/fleet-management-FE/README.md

 - Maintenace Provider(the workshop that rendered the maintenance services)
 - Invoice(refers to a detailed bill issued for services rendered related to the maintenance and repair of vehicles )
 - Action(consists of three action button details, which are; Add Maintenance Record, Edit Record and Delate Record.)

+2. **Scheduled Maintenance;** In the schedule maintenance page, there is a Schedule a New Service button at the top.
+Clicking on the button displays a Schedule a new service form.
+The form consists of the following inputs;
+- Enter Vehicle ID
+- Service Type
+- Select Date
+- Notes/Comments

+After filling the form with all the neccessary information, proceed to clicking on the Schdule service button.
+Clicking on the schedule service button would pop up a modal(notification) showing that your service schedule have been successfully saved and updated.

+The Schedule Maintenance page also has a table with the schedule maintenance data.
+The table comprises of the folllwing;
+- S/N
+- Date & Time
+- Service Name
+- Status(Pending or Confirmed)
+- Action(with the options of Schedule a New Service, Edit Record, Reschedule Appointment, Cancel Schedule and Delete Record)

+3. **Breakdown Incident;**